 “Ninety five percent of our food comes from the soil,” according to Maria-Helena Semedo of the Food and Agriculture Organization.
 Soil nurtures the seeds which grow into the plants that feed animals.
 Animals eating those plants then convert fibrous, undigestable plant matter into easily-digestable and nourishing food for humans and other creatures.

 In order to complete the sustainable cycle of life, both human and animal excretions (and bodies after death) are to be returned to the soil, to nourish the plants so the cycle of life can continue.
 But for thousands of years, humanity has been neglecting this natural, symbiotic life cycle at its own peril.

 The Destruction of Soil by Modern Agriculture

 Modern agriculture has caused more environmental devastation than any other single human event in history.
-Modern agriculture strips the soil of it's nutrients and then fails to properly replace them.
+Modern agriculture strips the soil of it’s nutrients and then fails to properly replace them.
 It also requires heavy spraying of poisons onto the plants and soil, which kills all rodents, insects and microorganisms living in the fields where the plants grow.
 These chemical sprays also damage the health of humans that eat those plants.
-This practise eventually turns rich, once-fertile soil into dust and human beings into tired, sick and lifeless beings who simply exist, rather than live.
+This practise eventually turns soil that was once part of a rich and fertile ecosystem, into dust.

 We are headed on a course for the extinction of all life in less than 60 years… unless we change the food we eat.